 The insurance world is still reeling from the effects of Coronavirus (Covid 19) and will be hesitant in offering full cover to travellers who may in the future have a holiday affected by this or another pandemic.
 That said, they will be keen for our business and many are working to provide cover to suit the ‘new world’.
 This article by the Money Saving Expert team may give some useful advice.

-This online insurance provider was one of the first to suggest that they offer enhanced ‘Covid cover’ – click here for more details.
+This online insurance provider was one of the first to suggest that they offer enhanced ‘Covid cover‘.
 Other insurance providers are available!
+This provider has also been recommended for including Coronavirus cover in their policies.

 Is the Ski 2 UK office open as usual?

-As at the end of May, a number of our team are furloughed, but we are contactable by email at firstname.lastname@example.org.
+As at the end of September, a number of our team are furloughed or working from home, but we are contactable by email at firstname.lastname@example.org.
 Replies to enquiries are taking a little longer than usual, but please do contact us and we will be back to you as soon as we can.

 How can I best make payment to make sure my money is protected?